Does Kratom Interact With Mirodenafil?

 - High dose (10 – 15 g): highly sedating and potent pain relief

 The one thing to remember is that these numbers are just averages.
-Don’t trust them completely if you’re just starting out.
+Don’t trust them entirely if you’re starting.

 It’s best to start with a dose of no more than 2 g and see how that affects you.